homebodygym/homebodygym/pages/bitcoin/how-to-buy.md

 ---
-title: "How to Buy Bitcoin"
+title: "How to Buy Bitcoin - A Guide For Beginners"
 layout: default
-permalink: "/bitcoin/"
+permalink: "/bitcoin/how-to-buy/"
-seotitle: "3 Ways to Buy Bitcoin with Credit or Debit (2018)"
+seotitle: "3 Ways to Buy Bitcoin with Credit or Debit Quickly (2018)"
 ---

-Bitcoin page